11 Ways To Convert Calls Into New Dental Patients

 This creates a higher barrier to entry for your dental practice.
 Make the appointment scheduling process as easy as possible.

-Don’t offer too many options because that just leads to confusion, repeating information, and it could cause frustration for the caller.
+Don’t offer too many options because that just leads to confusion and repeating information, and it could cause frustration for the caller.
 You want to make the process as easy as possible.

 For example, you may want your staff to offer two different times on the same day, or offer the caller two different days to start with, and then offer morning or afternoon appointments.